Phenomenology (psychology)

-Phenomenology within psychology, or phenomenological psychology, is the psychological study of subjective experience.
-It is an approach to psychological subject matter that attempts to explain experiences from the point of view of the subject via the analysis of their written or spoken word.
+Phenomenology or phenomenological psychology, a sub-discipline of psychology, is the scientific study of subjective experiences.
+It is an approach to psychological subject matter that attempts to explain experiences from the point of view of the subject via the analysis of their written or spoken words.
 The approach has its roots in the phenomenological philosophical work of Edmund Husserl.

-History of phenomenology
+History

 Early phenomenologists such as Husserl, Jean-Paul Sartre, and Maurice Merleau-Ponty conducted philosophical investigations of consciousness in the early 20th century.
 Their critiques of psychologism and positivism later influenced at least two main fields of contemporary psychology: the phenomenological psychological approach of the Duquesne School (the descriptive phenomenological method in psychology), including Amedeo Giorgi and Frederick Wertz; and the experimental approaches associated with Francisco Varela, Shaun Gallagher, Evan Thompson, and others (embodied mind thesis).
 Other names associated with the movement include Jonathan Smith (interpretative phenomenological analysis), Steinar Kvale, and Wolfgang Köhler.
 But "an even stronger influence on psychopathology came from Heidegger (1963), particularly through Kunz (1931), Blankenburg (1971), Tellenbach (1983), Binswanger (1994), and others."
 Phenomenological psychologists have also figured prominently in the history of the humanistic psychology movement.

-Phenomenological experience
+Methodology

+Phenomenology is concerned with the rich qualitative description of first-person experiences.
+This stands in contrast to quantitative approaches which seek to operationalize, abstract and predict behavior.
+Following Husserl's battle-cry "back to the things themselves", a phenomenological approach seeks to avoid speculation about underlying causes, and instead emphasizes direct descriptions of phenomena, whether by means of introspection or by attentive observation of another person.

+Experience

 The experiencing subject can be considered to be the person or self, for purposes of convenience.
 In phenomenological philosophy (and in particular in the work of Husserl, Heidegger, and Merleau-Ponty), "experience" is a considerably more complex concept than it is usually taken to be in everyday use.
 Instead, experience (or being, or existence itself) is an "in-relation-to" phenomenon, and it is defined by qualities of directedness, embodiment, and worldliness, which are evoked by the term "Being-in-the-World".

 The quality or nature of a given experience is often referred to by the term qualia, whose archetypical exemplar is "redness".
 For example, we might ask, "Is my experience of redness the same as yours?"
 While it is difficult to answer such a question in any concrete way, the concept of intersubjectivity is often used as a mechanism for understanding how it is that humans are able to empathize with one another's experiences, and indeed to engage in meaningful communication about them.
 The phenomenological formulation of "Being-in-the-World", where person and world are mutually constitutive, is central here.

 The observer, or in some cases the interviewer, achieves this sense of understanding and feeling of relatedness to the subject's experience, through subjective analysis of the experience, and the implied thoughts and emotions that they relay in their words.